IBDP

 Business Management

 The business management course is designed to develop students’ knowledge and understanding of business management theories, as well as their ability to apply a range of tools and techniques.
 Students learn to analyse, discuss and evaluate business activities at local, national and international levels.
 The course covers a range of organizations from all sectors, as well as the sociocultural and economic contexts in which those organizations operate.
 The conceptual learning is firmly anchored in business management theories, tools and techniques and placed in the context of real world examples and case studies.
 The course encourages the appreciation of ethical concerns, at both a local and global level.
 It aims to develop relevant and transferable skills, including the ability to: think critically; make ethically sound and well-informed decisions; appreciate the pace, nature and significance of change; think strategically; and undertake long term planning, analysis and evaluation.
 The course also develops subject-specific skills, such as financial analysis.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.

 Economics

 Economics is a dynamic social science.
 The study of economics is essentially about dealing with scarcity, resource allocation and the methods and processes by which choices are made in the satisfaction of human wants.
 As a social science, economics uses scientific methodologies that include quantitative and qualitative elements.
 The DP economics course emphasizes the economic theories of microeconomics, which deal with economic variables affecting individuals, firms and markets, and the economic theories of macroeconomics, which deal with economic variables affecting countries, governments and societies.
 These economic theories are not studied in a vacuum, rather, they are to be applied to real-world issues.
 Prominent among these issues are fluctuations in economic activity, international trade, economic development and environmental sustainability.
 The economics course encourages students to develop international perspectives, fosters a concern for global issues and raises students’ awareness of their own responsibilities at a local, national and international level.
 Teachers explicitly teach thinking and research skills such as comprehension, text analysis, transfer, and use of primary sources.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.

 Psychology

 At the core of the DP psychology course is an introduction to three different approaches to understanding behaviour: the biological, cognitive and sociocultural approaches.
 Students study and critically evaluate the knowledge, concepts, theories and research that have developed the understanding in these fields.
 The interaction of these approaches to studying psychology forms the basis of a holistic and integrated approach to understanding mental processes and behaviour as a complex, dynamic phenomenon, allowing students to appreciate the diversity as well as the commonality between their own behaviour and that of others.
 The contribution and the interaction of the three approaches is understood through the four options in the course, focusing on areas of applied psychology: abnormal psychology, developmental psychology, health psychology, and the psychology of relationships.
 The options provide an opportunity to take what is learned from the study of the approaches to psychology and apply it to specific lines of inquiry.
 Psychologists employ a range of research methods, both qualitative and quantitative, to test their observations and hypotheses.
 DP psychology promotes an understanding of the various approaches to research and how they are used to critically reflect on the evidence as well as assist in the design, implementation, analysis and evaluation of the students’ own investigations.
 Surrounding the approaches and the options are the overarching themes of research and ethics.
-A consideration of both is paramount to the nature of the subject.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+A consideration of

 Group 4 – Sciences

-Environmental systems and societies (ESS) is an interdisciplinary course offered only at standard level (SL).
-This course can fulfill either the individuals and societies or the sciences requirement.
-Alternatively, this course enables students to satisfy the requirements of both subjects groups simultaneously while studying one course.
-ESS is firmly grounded in both a scientific exploration of environmental systems in their structure and function, and in the exploration of cultural, economic, ethical, political and social interactions of societies with the environment.
+ESS is a complex course, requiring a diverse set of skills from its students.
+It is firmly grounded in both a scientific exploration of environmental systems in their structure and function and in the exploration of cultural, economic, ethical, political, and social interactions of societies with the environment.
 As a result of studying this course, students will become equipped with the ability to recognize and evaluate the impact of our complex system of societies on the natural world.
-The interdisciplinary nature of the DP course requires a broad skill set from students, including the ability to perform research and investigations, participation in philosophical discussion and problem-solving.
-The course requires a systems approach to environmental understanding and promotes holistic thinking about environmental issues.
-Teachers explicitly teach thinking and research skills such as comprehension, text analysis, knowledge transfer and use of primary sources.
-They encourage students to develop solutions at the personal, community and global levels.
-This course is offered solely in English at DYPIC and is offered at SL only.
+The interdisciplinary nature of the course requires a broad skill set from students and includes the ability to perform research and investigations and to participate in philosophical discussion.
+The course requires a systems approach to environmental understanding and problem-solving, and promotes holistic thinking about environmental issues.
+It is recognized that to understand the environmental issues of the 21st century and suggest suitable management solutions, both the human and environmental aspects must be understood.
+Students should be encouraged to develop solutions from a personal to a community and to a global scale.

-The IB DP Computer science SL course requires an understanding of the fundamental concepts of computational thinking as well as knowledge of how computers and other digital devices operate.
+The IB DP Computer science course requires an understanding of the fundamental concepts of computational thinking as well as knowledge of how computers and other digital devices operate.
 The course, underpinned by conceptual thinking, draws on a wide spectrum of knowledge, and enables and empowers innovation, exploration and the acquisition of further knowledge.
 Students study how computer science interacts with and influences cultures, society and how individuals and societies behave, and the ethical issues involved.
 During the course the student will develop computational solutions.
 This will involve the ability to: identify a problem or unanswered question; design, prototype and test a proposed solution ; liaise with clients to evaluate the success of the proposed solution and make recommendations for future developments.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.

 Group 5 – Mathematics